rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 this enables a plugin that configures that CoreDNS will reply to DNS queries based on IP of the services and pods of Kubernetes.
 In other words, this plugin implements the Kubernetes DNS-Based Service Discovery Specification.

-For example the cluster.local within this line handle all queries in the custer.local zone (and also in-addr.arpa the reverse dns lookups).
+For example, the cluster.local within this line handles all queries in the cluster.local zone (and also in-addr.arpa for the reverse DNS lookups).

-So, as we described early the resources within the OpenShift Cluster uses the CoreDNS for the DNS resolution, and remember that each node has a Coredns pod (controlled by a DaemonSet).
-We dig in a bit later.
+So, as we described earlier, the resources within the OpenShift cluster use CoreDNS for DNS resolution, and remember that each node has a CoreDNS pod (controlled by a DaemonSet).
+We will dig in a bit later.

 For more information check the [CoreDNS kubernetes plugin documentation](https://coredns.io/plugins/kubernetes/).

-* On the other hand, another interesting lines are
+* On the other hand, other interesting lines are

 ```bash
 forward . /etc/resolv.conf {